 The money laundering and terrorist financing prevention framework of Bulgaria is based on Law on the Measures against Money Laundering and the Law on Measures against Financing of Terrorism, which is fully compliant with Directive 2005/60/EC of the European Parliament and of the Council of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing.
 The preventive measures against money laundering and terrorist financing are of key importance for the financial sector.
-The BNB makes sure that banks have adequate and effective policies and procedures, including stringent 'know your customer' rules which prevent banks from being used intentionally or unintentionally for criminal activities.
+While the State Agency for National Security is the body with overall competency in the matters relating to combating money laundering and terrorist financing, the BNB plays a key role in carrying out inspections on banks and financial institutions for compliance with the AML/CFT legislation and checks the overall adequacy and effectiveness of the policies and procedures, including stringent 'know your customer' rules which prevent banks from being used intentionally or unintentionally for criminal activities.
 The current money laundering and terrorist financing prevention framework facilitates cross-border co-operation between Bulgaria and the other members of the EU.
-In addition the BNB has issued various letters and guidelines for enhancing the prevention against money laundering and terrorist financing.
+In addition, the BNB has issued various letters and guidelines for enhancing the prevention against money laundering and terrorist financing.